SpekDev/Godot-Game/README.md

 **OR**

-Download the latest stable release for this game in the releases section.
+Download the latest stable release for this game in the [releases](https://github.com/SpekDev/Godot-Game/releases) section.

+## Controls

+WASD --> Movement
+Shift --> Dash
+T or J --> Time Shift

+**Feel free to share any and all constructive feedback**